Zygo/bees/docs/btrfs-kernel.md

 severe regression that can lead to fatal metadata corruption.**
 This issue is fixed in kernel 5.4.14 and later.

-**Recommended kernel versions for bees are 4.19, 5.4, 5.7, or 5.8, with
+**Recommended kernel versions for bees are 4.19, 5.4, 5.7, 5.8, 5.9,
-recent LTS and -stable updates.** The latest released kernel as of this writing is 5.8.14.
+5.10, or 5.11, with recent LTS and -stable updates.**  The latest released kernel as of this writing is 5.11.11.

-4.14, 4.9, and 4.4 LTS kernels with recent updates are OK, but older kernels will be somewhat slower, and not all fixes are backported.
+4.14, 4.9, and 4.4 LTS kernels with recent updates are OK with some issues.
+Older kernels will be slower (a little slower or a lot slower depending on which issues are triggered).
+Not all fixes are backported.

-Obsolete non-LTS kernels have a variety of unfixed issues.
+Obsolete non-LTS kernels have a variety of unfixed issues and should not be used with btrfs.
 For details see the table below.

 bees requires btrfs kernel API version 4.2 or higher, and does not work on older kernels.